2 Weeks...

 I moved to Manchester, I met Simon, Alex and Stacey at 53Two and, just like that, Off Cut was back.
 In 2019, we did all the above again.
 And exactly the same thing happened.
 Off Cut had a future…

-Well, we all know what happened next, and it might had stopped us for a while, but we are here again.
-And I couldn’t be more delighted.
+Well, we all know what happened next, and it might had stopped us for a while, but we came back in 2023 and again in 2024, with an energy equal to that of the London days.
+Off Cut is now a much-anticipated part of Manchester’s theatre scene.
+And we couldn’t be more delighted.

-Off Cut 2023 is coming in July and, however you are involved, I look forward to seeing you and sharing this big, bold, brilliant event with you all.
+Off Cut 2025 is coming in July and, however you are involved, we look forward to seeing you and sharing this big, bold, brilliant event with you all.

 Daniel Brennan